ryanwongsa/open-images-2019-challenge/README.md

 Due to limited time and resources, for instance segmentation track, I used a pretrained model based on the COCO dataset and mapped the results to matching classes in the Open Images labels.

 Training was completed on GCP compute engine instances with different GPUs (1-2 T4 and 1-4 V100 GPUs) based on the network trained.
 Each model was monitored using neptune.ml.
-See example neptune.ml architecture below:
+See example neptune.ml graphs below:

 ![neptune ml](example.JPG)